THE EDUCATION (PASTORAL CARE OF TERTIARY AND INTERNATIONAL LEARNERS) CODE OF PRACTICE 2021

 - Take the time to talk to your class teacher quietly about your concern.

-- You can also talk with our Associate Principal, Mr. Avery or Deputy Principal, Mrs. Young.
+- You can also talk with one of our Deputy Principals, Mrs. Young or Ms Orme.
 They are very helpful, especially with broken friendships.
-You can make an appointment at the Office through Marissa.
+You can make an appointment at the Office through Marissa or Zara.

 At all the above meetings, notes will be taken of your concerns and of the solutions put in place.